 3. The myth that there are successful meditations and failed meditations

-We often put a judgement on our meditation practice because ‘nothing happened’ or we felt it was too short or too long, or we didn’t sit right or whatever.
+We often put a judgment on our meditation practice because ‘nothing happened’ or we felt it was too short or too long, or we didn’t sit right or whatever.

 I want to take that meditation myth and bust it out the window right now for you.
 I’d like to invite you to focus on your intention instead and why you’re meditating first place.